 Scott (Scott Baradell, president): What is called “sponsored content” or “native advertising” today used to be called “advertorial.”
 But that advertorial content, generally speaking, was pretty horrible.
 It was thinly veiled advertising and lacked the same quality standards of the editorial content -- so much so that it stood out like a sore thumb.
 Particularly since the emergence of Buzzfeed in 2013, it’s become far more sophisticated and, frankly, helpful, which has helped reduce the stigma.

 Liz: I really appreciate the Forbes Councils model, where content is still vetted.
 I think it’s a happy medium and helps maintain the higher quality you see with pure editorial coverage.

 Scott: The Forbes Council model, which is membership based, is also far more accessible to midsize and smaller businesses.
 Even in the early days, you couldn’t get in the door with Buzzfeed for less than a $50K investment.
-A Forbes Council membership costs you about $2,000 per year.
+A Business Journals Leadership Trust membership costs you about $2,500 per year.

 Jarrett: Are the terms sponsored content and pay-to-play interchangeable?
 Or are those different things?
 Pay-to-play feels a little more scammy to me, but that may be because of an evolution in the model.

 Brittany: Pay-to-play implies that the company contributing the piece has the final say in the content, where sponsored content seems more collaborative.